tfpf/mersenne-twister/doc/README.md

   the internal MT19937 objects.
 The CPython implementation has a global interpreter lock, and (looking at the Python bytecode disassembly) a C function call corresponds to a single Python bytecode instruction.
 Hence, there are no race conditions to worry about, and the provided functions are thread-safe.
   * The Python API functions are given names similar to those below.
-Nevertheless, you can view *their* documentation by entering `import mt19937` and then `help(mt19937)` at the Python REPL.
+Nevertheless, you can see a summary by entering `import mt19937` and then `help(mt19937)` at the Python REPL.
-  * Since Python uses arbitrary-precision integers, it is possible for a Python integer to not be exactly representable as a C integer.
-Weird things may happen if the Python functions are called with out-of-range numbers; I make no attempt to mitigate this.
+  * It is possible for a Python integer to not be exactly representable as a C integer.
+To mitigate this, appropriate range checks are automatically done on all Python integers.

 ---